18F/handbook/pages/general-information-and-resources/tech-policies/gsa-pages.md

 **GSA Website Manager** will be notified, the following is only in the event that the **GSA Website Manager** is none responsive.

 ## Failure to Maintain Site - Site Removal
 Sites that fail to maintain the ATU requirements will be issued a formal notice.
-The GSA Pages team may take steps to disable the site or remediate the vulnerabilities. **GSA Website Manager** who hit certain triggers of overdue POA&Ms and/or failure to maintain alignment to ATU requirements will be required to provide a **Corrective Action Plan (CAP)** detailing the steps that will be taken to address the deficiencies.
+The GSA Pages team may take steps to disable the site or remediate the vulnerabilities. **GSA Website Manager** who hit certain triggers of overdue **Plan of Actions & Milestones (POA&Ms)** and/or failure to maintain alignment to ATU requirements will be required to provide a **Corrective Action Plan (CAP)** detailing the steps that will be taken to address the deficiencies.

 The CAP must be approved by the **GSA Website Manager**, System Owner, ISSM, and IST Director.
 Sites or **GSA Website Managers** who fail to respond to a CAP or complete approved actions will be removed from the ATO boundary, and will no longer be authorized.
 The removal process steps are further described below:
 - **Detailed Finding Review (DFR)** - **GSA Website Managers** will be issued a DFR upon failing to address a deficiency within the site or alignment with the ATU requirements.